tkou/WebShop-.NET/README.txt

 WebShop.Data
 WebShop.Business
 WebShop.MVC
+WebShop.WebAPI

 WebShop.MVC referencing WebShop.Business referencing WebShop.Data
+WebShop.WebAPI referencing WebShop.Business referencing WebShop.Data

 WebShop.Data : is where the data access takes place, the database is exposed in a DbContext class via Entity Framework.
 WebShop.Business : is where the Business logic is applied to Entities or other related Business models.
 WebShop.MVC : is where the UI is displayed where business entities or models are transformed to ViewModels via "Service" classes and every ViewModel impacts on a View (Strongly Typed View) having as strong type the ViewModel class.

-Two ways of adding to cart were implemented, one with page redirection(full postback) and one without redirection(Ajax request).
+Two ways of adding to cart were implemented, one with page redirection (full postback) and one without (Ajax request).

+NOTE : The Restful API project(Web API) does not using DI(dependency injcetion)